AspectLinux/AspectsCLI/README.md

 # AspectsCLI
 A CLI interface to the aspects software installation system.

-# The comcepts of "aspects"
+# The concept of "aspects"

 I have a cool concept for making AspectOS completely different from the competition.